 Storing and Serving Your Cake

 This summer fruit cake is best enjoyed fresh out of the oven, but it can also be stored for later.
 To keep the cake moist and the crumble crisp, store it in an airtight container at room temperature for up to three days.
-For longer storage, you can freeze the cake for up to a month.
-Simply thaw it at room temperature before serving.
+For longer storage, you can freeze the cake for up to a month, though the crumble will soften as it thaws and will not be as crisp as fresh.
+Thaw it at room temperature before serving, and a few minutes in a warm oven will bring some of the crunch back.

 Polish Summer Fruit Cake Recipe You Must Try